Available in Classic

 For more information about how to create the storage with snapshots and how to configure the server by OS, see the following guides:

-1. Create storage from console
+1. Create storage on console

 First, use a snapshot to create storage from the console.

-The following describes how to create the storage using a snapshot
+To create the storage using a snapshot:

-- Click the Snapshot menu.
+> Services > Compute > Server. - Click the Snapshot menu.

 - Select SSD for high-performance I/O and HDD for general services.